b3j0f/conf/README.rst

 Configuration
 #############

-The sub-module b3j0f.conf.params provides Configuration class in order to inject configuration resources in a Configurable class.
+The sub-module b3j0f.conf.model provides Configuration class in order to inject configuration resources in a configurable class.

-Configuration resources respect two levels of configuration such as the ini configuration model.
+Configuration resources respect two levels of configuration same as the ini configuration model.
 Both levels are respectively:

 - Category: permits to define a set of parameters unique by name.
 - Parameter: couple of property name and value.

-And all categories/options are embedded in a Configuration class.
+And all categories/parameters are embedded in a Configuration class.

 Configuration and Categories are like dictionaries where key values are inner element names.
 Therefore, Parameter names are unique per Categories, and Category/Parameter names are unique per Configuration.